 Proposal to list medical devices supplied by Medtronic New Zealand Limited

-PHARMAC is seeking feedback on a proposal to list a range medical devices in Part III of Section H of the Pharmaceutical Schedule.
+Pharmac is seeking feedback on a proposal to list a range of medical devices in Part III of Section H of the Pharmaceutical Schedule.

 What we’re proposing

-Consultation closes at 12 noon Thursday 25 March 2021 and feedback can be emailed to email@example.com.
+Consultation closes at 4pm Wednesday 28 June 2023 and feedback can be emailed to firstname.lastname@example.org.

 What would the effect be?

-From 1 May 2021, Medtronic’s range of medical devices in the categories listed above would be listed under the proposed national agreement (“Agreement”) that all DHBs may purchase under, subject to consultation and approval by PHARMAC’s Board or delegate.
+From 1 August 2023, Medtronic’s range of medical devices in the categories above would be listed under a national agreement for all Te Whatu Ora Hospitals to purchase under, subject to consultation and approval by Pharmac’s Board or delegate (“Agreement”).

-The Agreement would supersede any existing DHB contracts with Medtronic for the devices included in the Agreement.
-Any medical device listed in the Agreement, and purchased by a DHB, would be at the terms and conditions, including price, stated in the Agreement, effective from the date of listing on the Pharmaceutical Schedule.
+The Agreement would supersede any existing Te Whatu Ora contracts with this supplier for the medical devices listed in Schedule 1 in the Agreement.
+Any device listed in the Pharmac Agreement and purchased by a Te Whatu Ora Hospital would be at the price, terms and conditions stated in the Agreement, effective from the date of listing on the Pharmaceutical Schedule.

-As part of the Agreement Medtronic would provide appropriate training and educational services and clinical support that would be tailored to the individual needs of DHBs.
+As part of the Agreement, Medtronic would provide appropriate training and education services that would be tailored to the needs of the individuals Te Whatu Ora Hospitals, in formats and at times as required by Te Whatu Ora Hospitals.

 Who we think will be interested